FIN - Finance

 Courses numbered 500 to 799 = undergraduate/graduate.
-(Individual courses may be limited to undergraduate students only.); 800 to 999 = graduate.
+(Individual courses may be limited to undergraduate students only.)
+Courses numbered 800 to 999 = graduate.

 FIN 610.
-Insurance & Risk Management 3 credit hours
+Insurance and Risk Management (3).

-Covers the concepts of insurance and risk management.
 Topics include risk identification and analysis, risk management, legal aspects of insurance, structure of the insurance industry, regulation, reinsurance, underwriting, financial issues and analysis, policy analysis, and an overview of many types of personal and commercial insurance including: automobile, homeowner's, property and casualty, umbrella, commercial general liability, errors and omissions, directors and officers, health insurance (including traditional indemnity, HMO and PPO), disability, long-term care and life.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 611.
-Real Estate Finance 3 credit hours
+Real Estate Finance (3).

 Cross-listed as RE 611.
-Covers the institutions and instruments used to finance residential and commercial properties, and provides essential knowledge and skills for students who are interested in a career as a commercial banker, mortgage banker or an analyst or investor in mortgage-related securities.
+Covers the institutions and instruments used to finance residential and commercial properties, and provides essential knowledge and skills for students who are interested in a career as a commercial bankers, mortgage banker or an analyst or investor in mortgage-related securities.
 Topics include fixed-rate and alternative mortgage instruments, financial analysis and decision making, residential mortgage underwriting, mortgage market regulations, primary and secondary mortgage market structure and institutions, and mortgage-backed securities.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 618.
-Real Estate Investment Analysis 3 credit hours
+Real Estate Investment Analysis (3).

 FIN 620.
-Investments 3 credit hours
+Investments (3).

-An analysis of investment risks, financial information and industry characteristics.
+Analyzes investment risks, financial information and industry characteristics.
 Examines corporate, government, municipal and financial institution securities and other investment types.
 Presents personal portfolio construction, supervision and management.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 622.
-Future and Options Markets 3 credit hours
+Future and Options Markets (3).

-Presents an overview of the futures and options markets.
+Overview of the futures and options markets.
 Discusses basic theoretical concepts as well as the practical issues of hedging and speculating in these markets.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 625.
-International Financial Management 3 credit hours
+International Financial Management (3).

 FIN 631.
-Fixed Income Securities and Markets 3 credit hours
+Fixed Income Securities and Markets (3).

 Presents and analyzes asset and liability management by banks and financial institutions.
-Also covers financial institution structure, management, regulation, and operations.
+Also covers financial institution structure, management, regulation and operations.
 Covers risk management topics in detail.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 635.
-Commodity & Energy Trading 3 credit hours
+Commodity & Energy Trading (3).

 Focuses on trading in commodity and energy markets.
 Introduces how commodity and energy markets function, emphasizing trading and hedging strategies.
 Explores the control systems trading firms need in place to manage market, credit, and liquidity risks, as well as the financial accounting, regulatory compliance, and tax issues that arise from trading.
 Much of the classwork is hands-on exercises.
 Students engage in a simulated commodity and energy trading game and use real-world database management software from Allegro Development.
 Students also have the opportunity to interact with local business experts in commodity and energy trading throughout the semester.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 660.
-Cases in Finance 3 credit hours
+Cases in Finance (3).

 FIN 750.
-Workshop in Finance 1-4 credit hours
+Workshop in Finance (1-4).

 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 FIN 850.
-Managerial Finance 3 credit hours
+Managerial Finance (3).

 Provides knowledge and tools to make informed investment and financing decisions.
 Includes capital markets, capital budgeting, decision making under uncertainty, asset pricing models, capital structure, payout policy, restructuring and corporate control issues.
 Prerequisite: MBA 800 or equivalent.

 FIN 860.
-Advanced Managerial Finance 3 credit hours
+Advanced Managerial Finance (3).

-Study of advanced strategic issues that impact financial managers.
+Studies advanced strategic issues that impact financial managers.
 Includes corporate valuation, working capital management, capital structure decisions such as initial public offerings, leveraged buyouts, restructurings, mergers and acquisitions, and issues related to entrepreneurial finance.
 Prerequisite: FIN 850.

-Study of the theory and practice of security valuation and investment management.
+Studies the theory and practice of security valuation and investment management.
 Includes portfolio analysis, asset allocation, fixed income securities and term structure, equity analysis, derivatives and measurement of performance.
 Prerequisite: FIN 850.

 FIN 866.
-Public Financial Management 3 credit hours
+Public Financial Management (3).

 Cross-listed as PADM 866.
 Addresses special topics of government capital budgeting and financing as well as general public infrastructure management skills and knowledge useful for public administrators and citizens.
 Specific topics include: capital planning, budgeting, financing strategies and options, debt management, policy and issuance processes, as well as innovative public capital financing such as public-private partnerships and state-local revolving funds.
 Prerequisite: PADM 865 or instructor's consent.

 FIN 890.
-Seminar Special Topics 1-3 credit hours
+Seminar Special Topics (1-3).